kieraneglin/pinchflat/README.md

   keglin/pinchflat:latest
 ```

+### IMPORTANT: File permissions

+You _must_ ensure the host directories you've mounted are writable by the user running the Docker container.
+If you get a permission error follow the steps it suggests.
+See [#106](https://github.com/kieraneglin/pinchflat/issues/106) for more.

-NOTE: it's recommended to not run the container as root.
+It's recommended to not run the container as root.
 Doing so can create permission issues if other apps need to work with the downloaded media.
 If you need to run any command as root, you can run `su` from the container's shell as there is no password set for the root user.

 ## Authentication